dockstore/dockstore-support/metricsaggregator/README.md

         * -d, --data
             The file path to the CSV file containing workflow metrics from Terra.
 The first line of the file should contain the CSV fields: workflow_id,status,workflow_start,workflow_end,workflow_runtime_minutes,source_url
+          -de, --description
+            Optional description about the metrics to include when submitting metrics to Dockstore
           --help
             Prints help for metricsaggregator
           -r, --recordSkipped